-The Amateur Radio Emergency Service (ARES), as stated in the American Radio Relay League (ARRL) Public Service Communications Manual (PSCM)”. . . consists of licensed amateurs who have voluntarily registered their qualifications and equipment for communications duty in the public service when disaster strikes.
-Every licensed amateur, regardless of membership in the ARRL or any other local or national organization, is eligible for membership in the ARES.
-The only qualification other than possession of an Amateur Radio license, is a sincere desire to serve.
-Because ARES is an amateur service, only amateurs are eligible for membership.
-The possession of emergency-powered equipment is desirable, but is not a requirement for membership.”
-(PSCM Chapter 1 )
+The Amateur Radio Emergency Service (ARES), as stated in Chapter 1 of the ARES Manual “. . . consists of Amateur Radio licensees who have voluntarily registered their qualifications and equipment for communications duty in the public service when disaster strikes.
+Every licensed amateur, regardless of membership in ARRL or any other local or national organization, is eligible to apply for membership in ARES.
+Training may be required or desired to participate fully in ARES.
+The local ARES Emergency Coordinator can provide specifics.
+Because ARES is an Amateur Radio program, only licensed radio amateurs are eligible for membership.
+The possession of emergency-powered equipment is desirable, but is not a requirement

 For more information, check out this ARRL background sheet on Amateur Radio Emergency Communications.